microsoft/azuredevopslabs/labs/java/builddocker/readme.md

 In this exercise, you are going to create a Docker Registry in Azure as well as a VSTS build that will build two Docker container images and publish then to the registry.
 In a later lab you will configure a Release in VSTS to run the containers.

 This exercise assumes you have completed the exercises to create a Team Project and have set up the Docker private VSTS agent.
 You should also have set up Maven package management and have a MyShuttleCalc package in the feed.
-This exercise uses a team project named **jdev**, though your team project name may differ.
+This exercise uses a team project named **jdev-labs**, though your team project name may differ.

-> You do not have to use the Azure container registry - you can use whatever registry you choose.
-You can also create an equivalent build using Jenkins.
+{% include note.html content= "You do not have to use the Azure container registry - you can use whatever registry you choose.
+You can also create an equivalent build using Jenkins." %}

 ## Create a Docker Container Registry in Azure

-1. Open a browser and navigate to the [Azure Portal](https://portal.azure.com)
+1. Open a browser and navigate to the [Azure Portal](https://portal.azure.com){:target="_blank"}

-1. Click the + icon in the upper left of the menu, type "azure container registry" and press Enter.
+1. Click the + icon in the upper left of the menu, type **azure container registry** and press Enter.

     ![New Azure Container Registry](images/new-registry.png)

-1. Click on "Azure Container Registry" and then click the Create button from the Azure Container Registry item blade.
+1. Click on **Azure Container Registry** and then click the Create button from the Azure Container Registry item blade.

     ![Click Create](images/start-acr-wizard.png)